jatin2507/docdelta/docs/EXAMPLES.md

 };
 ```

-These examples demonstrate various ways to integrate and use DocDelta in different environments and workflows.
+These examples demonstrate various ways to integrate and use ScribeVerse in different environments and workflows.